Small Business Logo Design

 Putting your small business on the map

 Expensive marketing campaigns and other mass-media advertisements may be out of the question for small businesses or startups with limited means.
-However, getting a well-designed logo with distinct creative elements can go a long way.
+However, getting a well-designed small business logo with distinct creative elements can go a long way.

 This applies to any business, regardless of size.